Hennessy-Milner Theorems via Galois Connections: Qualitative Case

 and hence $S\in \cb(\Diamond_a[\cl^{\cup,\lnot}_f(\mathcal{S})])$.

 Furthermore, since $\cl^{\cup,\lnot}_f\circ \cb = \cb$:

 \end{proof}

-This theorem would straightforwardly generalize to the case where the set of $a$-successors is finite for each $a$ in the qualitative case, but not directly in the qualitative case which we treat later.
-Hence in this paper we require the transition system to be finitely branching for branching equivalences/metrics, a requirement that is unnecessary in the trace case.\todo[color=green!20]{B: Added this remark, I think it's safe.}
+This theorem would straightforwardly generalize to the case where the set of $a$-successors is finite for each $a$ in the qualitative case, but not directly in the quantitative case which we treat later.
+Hence, in this paper, we require the transition system to be finitely branching for branching equivalences/metrics, a requirement that is unnecessary in the trace case.

 As a result we can derive the behaviour function from the logic function via the Galois connection.
-Not surprisingly, this behaviour function is in fact the well-known function whose greatest fixpoint (remember the contravariance) is bisimilarity.\todo{HB: I've commented out a similar remark in the footnote.}
+Not surprisingly, this behaviour function is in fact the well-known function whose greatest fixpoint (remember the contravariance) is bisimilarity.

 \begin{propositionrep} The behaviour function $\beb$ can be characterized as: $x_1 \mathrel{\beb (R)} x_2$ iff